 Since joining Ingenza in 2004, Reuben has spearheaded the company’s core technology development delivering numerous proprietary bioprocesses which has underpinned growth of the company to date.
 By utilising Ingenza’s world class biotechnology expertise, Reuben has delivered, on time and on budget, commercial projects spanning carbon capture utilisation, biobased chemical production, small molecule API production, medical diagnostics and many others.
 Reuben has a strong portfolio in securing investment in mixed private/public and commercial partnerships over many years which has enabled in house and customer technology development.
 Reuben plays an integral role in the mentorship of staff at Ingenza and his leadership is founded on a true passion for chemical, life and biomedical sciences which drives his lateral thinking and innovative approach to resolving the needs of Ingenza’s customers.

 Dr. Scott Baxter joined Ingenza in 2011 and is an expert in microbial strain engineering and protein purification/characterisation.
 Prior to joining Ingenza, Scott gained his Ph.D. in Molecular Biology from The University of Edinburgh.
 Scott has helped build Ingenza’s in-house capability to develop scalable processes for the manufacture of pre-clinical biopharmaceuticals to the principles of GMP.
-Qualified in PRINCE2® Project Management, Scott has over the years managed customer programmes ranging from pharma to renewable materials.
-Scott plays an integral role in the mentoring and development of staff at Ingenza and he is currently the technical supervisor of a Royal Commission of 1851 research fellow in collaboration with the University of Plymouth.
+Scott has over the years managed customer programmes ranging from pharma to renewable materials.
+Scott plays a crucial role in advancing Ingenza’s pharmaceutical biomanufacturing (CMC) capabilities to support preclinical toxicology studies, he liaises closely with external partners and industry experts and has enhanced Ingenza’s in-house capabilities in this area.
 Scott oversees the operational management of all microbial laboratories at Ingenza.

 Dr. Rita Cruz joined Ingenza in 2016 where she leads projects with both academic partners and high-profile international corporations to deliver high-quality research and steer programmes towards commercialisation.
 Rita is an expert in the development and optimisation of microbial recombinant protein expression systems.
 Successful applications range from platform vaccine development, agrobiotechnology and scalable production of enzymes for biocatalysis and home care products.
+Rita received her Ph.D. through the prestigious Marie Curie Industrial European Doctorate programme at the Centre for Bacterial Cell Biology at Newcastle University in collaboration with DSM, a world leader in enzyme manufacturing.
 Rita is a strong advocate for inclusion and diversity in STEM.
-Rita received her Ph.D. through the prestigious Marie Curie Industrial European Doctorate programme at the Centre for Bacterial Cell Biology at Newcastle University in collaboration with DSM, a world leader in enzyme manufacturing.
-Rita is qualified in PRINCE2® Project Management and oversees the operational management of all microbial laboratories at Ingenza.
+Whilst leading all strain development activities at Ingenza, Rita plays an integral role in the company’s Business Development.
+Rita oversees the operational management of all microbial laboratories at Ingenza.